Hulk (film): Jonathan Hensleigh

 Producers Avi Arad and Gale Anne Hurd began developing Hulk in 1990, the same year of the airing of the final television film based on the 1970s television series, The Death of the Incredible Hulk.
 They set the property up at Universal Pictures in 1992.
 Michael France and Stan Lee were invited into Universal's offices in 1993, with France writing the script.
 Universal's concept was to have the Hulk battle terrorists, an idea France disliked.
-John Turman, a Hulk comic book fan, was brought to write the script in 1994, getting Lee's approval.
+John Turman, a Hulk comic book fan, was brought in to write the script in 1994, getting Lee's approval.
 Heavily influenced by the Tales to Astonish issues, Turman wrote ten drafts and pitted the Hulk against General Ross, the military, and the Leader, also including Rick Jones and the atomic explosion origin from the comics along with Brian Banner as the explanation for Bruce's inner anger.
 Universal had mixed feelings over Turman's script, but future screenwriters would use many elements.

 Hurd brought her husband Jonathan Hensleigh as co-producer the following year, and Universal hired Industrial Light & Magic (ILM) to create the Hulk with CGI.
 Universal was courting France once more to write the screenplay but changed when Joe Johnston became the director in April 1997.
 The studio wanted Hensleigh to rewrite the script due to his successful results on Johnston's Jumanji (1995).
-Universal fired France before he wrote a single page but gave him a buy-off.
+Universal fired France before he wrote a single page, but gave him a buy-off.
 Johnston dropped out of directing in July 1997 in favor of October Sky (1999), and Hensleigh convinced Universal to make the Hulk his directing debut.
 Universal brought Turman back a second time to write two more drafts.
 Zak Penn then rewrote it.
 His script featured a fight between the Hulk and a school of sharks, and two scenes he eventually used for the 2008 film: Banner realizing he cannot have sex, and triggering a transformation by falling out of a helicopter.
 Hensleigh rewrote from scratch, coming up with a brand new storyline featuring Bruce Banner, who, before the accident which turns him into the Hulk, experiments with gamma-irradiated insect DNA on three convicts, transforming them into "insect men" that cause havoc.